IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/introduction.md

         body: `When you've set up your development environment, you are ready to start developing a TomTom IndiGO application.
 A good start is to familiarize yourself with the architecture and design of TomTom IndiGO.
-Understanding this will make it easier to grasp the TomTom IndiGO concepts of plugins, UI components, and more.`,
+Understanding this will make it easier to grasp the TomTom IndiGO concepts of plugins, UI controls, and more.`,
         button: {
           label: "Development Guide",
           href: "/tomtom-indigo/documentation/development/introduction"